All Episodes

 If you support reform, then you're not racist, or at least I won't say that you're racist, but I will imply that you are racist, as will all of my other people in the cabinet right now.

-So uh and this is carried on.
+And this is carried on.

 This is carried on into the Labour Party conference.

-He's trying to re-establish himself as a sensible centre of sorts by also marginalizing figures of the far left, including people like Owen Jones, who as you can see in this Guardian article here, is very, very salty that he was not included in the Labour Party conference so that he could snipe and whine and moan and do all of those things that Owen Jones is known for doing, asking intelligent or relevant questions is not one of them.
+He's trying to re-establish himself as a sensible centre of sorts by also marginalizing figures of the far left, including people like Owen Jones, who, as you can see in this Guardian article here, is very, very salty that he was not included in the Labour Party conference so that he could snipe and whine and moan and do all of those things that Owen Jones is known for doing.

-So, you know, the Labour Party Conference is not missing out on his presence, shall we say?
+So, you know, the Labour Party conference is not missing out on his presence, shall we say?

-But despite the lack of Owen Jones, they were still finally able to solve a question that has been at the heart of British politics and particularly the uh most pressing question in many Englishmen's minds, which is what's happening in Gaza a genocide right now?
+But despite the lack of Owen Jones, they were still finally able to solve a question that has been at the heart of British politics and particularly the most pressing question in many Englishmen's minds, which is, is what's happening in Gaza a genocide right now?

 Labour Party says yes.

-Amidst all of the problems that England and Britain as a whole is facing.
+Amidst all of the problems that England and Britain as a whole is facing, this is one thing that the Labour Party voters could be united in.

-Now I'm not saying that you're not allowed to be concerned about geopolitical events across the entire world, but there is this thing called priorities, and I feel that Labour should get its priorities straight if, as they keep repeating during this conference, they're looking to have a kind of national renewal.
+And I feel that Labour should get its priorities straight if, as they keep repeating during this conference, they're looking to have a kind of national renewal.

 This is the big line that they're going for.